Barrister and Solicitor in Burlington

-A Power of Attorney is a legal document in which one person, the principal or donor grants to another, the attorney, the power to act on his or her behalf in financial or health related matters either generally or for specific purposes defined in the document.
+A Power of Attorney is a legal document in which one person, the principal or donor grants to another, the attorney, the power to act on his or her behalf in financial or health-related matters either generally or for specific purposes defined in the document.

 Are there different types of Powers of Attorney?

 In Ontario, we have two very distinct types of Powers of Attorney.
 The Power of Attorney for Property deals with all aspects of a person’s financial affairs.
-Simple matters such as paying bills and making routine deposits to such important and lasting decisions as sale of the home can all be covered under the Power of Attorney for Property.
+Simple matters such as paying bills and making routine deposits to such important and lasting decisions as the sale of the home can all be covered under the Power of Attorney for Property.

-Who should be named as attorney?
+Who should be named as an attorney?

 What if I become disabled without a Power of Attorney?

-Without a proper power of attorney, administration of a disabled person’s assets can be a complex process, involving a significant amount of government intervention.
+Without proper power of attorney, the administration of a disabled person’s assets can be a complex process, involving a significant amount of government intervention.
 Contrary to a surprisingly widely held belief, the government will not seize assets if a person becomes disabled.
 The government is, however, the statutory guardian of everyone who fails to plan by executing a power of attorney.
 Only when an appropriate person has made a formal application and had a plan accepted by the Office of the Public Guardian and Trustee can another person be appointed.
-The person applying and receiving such an appointment may very well not be one that the disabled person would have chosen had her or she had an opportunity to choose.
+The person applying and receiving such an appointment may very well not be one that the disabled person would have chosen had she or she had an opportunity to choose.

 There are two main types of trust, the “inter vivos” trust and the “testamentary” trust.
 The former is established during the lifetime of the settlor while the testamentary trust administers the assets of a deceased person (the “testator”).

-The testamentary trust is by far the most common.
+A testamentary trust is by far the most common.
 Nearly every will involves trust planning, especially if there are infant children.
 Parents appoint a trustee to administer their assets for their infant children and specify what powers should be granted to the trustee.
 In addition, the parent specifies the age or ages at which the estate should be paid out to the children.
 Most parents feel strongly that children should not receive substantial sums from an estate as soon as they reach the age of majority at 18.
 Most prefer that children receive the estate at some later age, such as 21 or 25 or even later.
-Some are much more creative in providing for staged payments over a period of several years.
+Some are much more creative in providing staged payments over a period of several years.
 Parents with sizeable estates may specify the type of private schooling which the trust may finance or even the purchase of an automobile for the use of a child.

 Testamentary trusts are also common in situations where a testator wishes a spouse to have the use of an asset for life or until the happening of some event, with another to receive the asset after the event occurs.
 The simplest example is the family cottage which one spouse brings into the marriage and which the couple enjoys during their time together.
 Often the cottage has been inherited and it is expected that it will remain in the family and be passed down to the next generation.
 Careful drafting is essential to ensure that provision is made for the expenses of maintenance during the lifetime of the surviving spouse, remarriage, vacancy, etc. Another common situation occurs in second marriages where a spouse may wish to provide an income for life to the new spouse while preserving the capital of the estate for his or her own family on the spouse’s death.

 The inter vivos trust can be used for a number of family planning purposes.
 Most commonly, a person may wish to benefit a family member such as a child but does not wish to have the person gain control over the asset.
-The trust is the perfect vehicle.
+Trust is the perfect vehicle.
 By this mechanism, the settlor can transfer assets to a trust to be administered for the benefit of a child.
-The Trustee, if permitted by the trust terms, can exercise a complete discretion to control the flow of funds in the best interests of a child.
+The Trustee, if permitted by the trust terms, can exercise complete discretion to control the flow of funds in the best interests of a child.
 Many people use trusts to ensure a proper level of care for disabled children without interfering with the funding otherwise available to them under various provincial and federal plans.

 Trusts, particularly inter vivos trusts, require expert advice to establish and maintain.
 The Income Tax Act contains very strict rules, commonly known as attribution rules, particularly on inter vivos trusts established for infant children or spouses and on trusts where the settlor wishes to retain control.
-In many cases interest income from the trust will be taxed in the hands of the settlor.
+In many cases, interest income from the trust will be taxed in the hands of the settlor.

-Adding to the complexity of the family trust is the requirement for accurate record keeping and annual returns.
+Adding to the complexity of the family trust is the requirement for accurate record-keeping and annual returns.
 Nearly every trust which earns income during a year must file a trust return.
 Most people require assistance with this return which adds to the costs.